Péter Uj: Népszabadság

 Uj became an intern at Népszabadság in 1990, later becoming a full-time employee in 1993.
 While at Népszabadság, he also worked on other projects such as CD magazine ABCD, rock magazine Wanted, satirical magazine Hócipő, as well as working on documentaries and radio shows.
 He left the paper in 2000 when he became the editor-in-chief of Index.hu, although he stayed there as a columnist until the paper's eventual closure in October 2016, releasing an article on every Wednesday.

 Index

 Uj, together with András Nyírő, Gábor Gerényi and Balázs Kéki, founded Index on 17 May 1999 as a successor to Nyírő's Internetto.
-Although Uj was a regular contributor to both Nyírő's previous endavour, ABCD, and Internetto, with many of the website's staff already considering him a member, this was never an official relationship.
+Although Uj was a regular contributor to both Nyírő's previous endeavour, ABCD, and Internetto, with many of the website's staff already considering him a member, this was never an official relationship.
 This changed with the founding of Index as Uj became Index's news editor, and he eventually resigned from Népszabadság.
 Shortly afterwards, Nyírő resigned as editor-in-chief of Index in December 1999, paving the way for Uj to become the website's new editor-in-chief in 2000.
 He stayed in this position until his resignation in 2011.
 In 2016, Uj claimed that he left Index because one of Index's employees got fired after publishing an article critical of Viktor Orbán.